 We can provide training for the IR(R) on a full-time or part-time basis.
 Full-time typically takes 7 days.
 If part time, it is most efficient to divide the course into 2 x 3-4 days blocks, separated by no more than 3-4 weeks.
 These times include theoretical knowledge revision and written test.
 You will however need to arrive having completed our pre course study recommendations.
 The actual schedule will vary in order to integrate TK and flying.
 Our course is 20 hours long.
 This is because we teach the core skills required for the full IR, and we cannot do this in 15 hours of flight instruction.
 Key differences include the use of SOPs, and of IFR flight checklists.
 We aim to achieve limits of speed, heading and altitude close to those required for the IR.
 The regulations require you to be trained for one precision and one non precision approach.
 One approach type is signed off during your course and the other is examined during your skill test.
 Gloucester has ILS, NDB, and RNP approaches.

 Is the IR(R) useful as a stepping stone to the CBIR?
 The answer is yes.
 Firstly, it provides, or should provide, the core skills for safe IFR flight.
 Secondly, 15 hours of the instrument flight instruction provided during the IR(R) course is allowed as training time for the CBIR.
-This is a maximum; even if your course took longer than this, only the 15 hours is allowed.
+However, if your training at Rate One took the 20 hours or so that we estimate, this is over and above that required for the IR(R).
+Since this will have been taught by an instructor qualified to train for the IR, the excess hours will count towards the 40h total required for the CBIR.

 No formal training has yet been mandated by the CAA, either for the IR(R) course or for existing IR(R) holders, for whom PBN really means RNP approaches.
 The IR(R) flight training we provide for RNP approaches is the same as that provided to our IR students.